 A quick search on Facebook Marketplace and Craigslist in my area shows large lots of bubble wrap, packing peanuts and boxes selling for $15 to $25.

 Running out of your favorite perfume?
 Don’t pitch the bottle.
 Used perfume bottles are repurposed to hold floral centerpieces at weddings or are used as scent diffusers.
 Small bottles in unique colors are even incorporated into jewelry.

 Buyers favor bottles with striking designs, exclusive brand names, and stoppers or lids instead of spray-tops.
-Expect a group of 10 to 15 bottles to sell for $15 to $20 on Etsy.
+Expect a group of 10 to 15 bottles to sell for $20 or more on Etsy.

 3. Cardboard tubes

 Yep, there’s a market for everything.
-Cardboard tubes from paper towels and toilet paper rolls are used in all sorts of ingenious craft projects.
+Cardboard tubes that held paper towels and toilet paper are used in all sorts of ingenious craft projects.

 4. Parts from broken appliances

 Just because an appliance breaks doesn’t mean it’s totally worthless.
-A few months ago, my beloved Black & Decker rice steamer died.
-While comparing prices for its replacement, I noticed a strong demand online for used parts and pieces.
-Steamer baskets were selling for $10 on Ebay, and lids were going for about $5.
+I noticed after my beloved Black & Decker rice steamer died that there’s a strong demand online for used parts and pieces.
+Steamer baskets were selling for $10 on eBay, and lids were going for about $5.

 The lesson: If you love an appliance, thousands of other people probably do too.
 Harvest and resell the parts and accessories instead of tossing the whole thing out.

 Because technology is advancing so quickly, it’s tough to find replacements for TV remotes, laptop power cords and batteries.
 Before you throw out that fried TV or obsolete laptop, check values online.